Libya: Gadhafi's son Saif runs for president | DW | 14.11.2021

 The son of late Libyan dictator Moammar Gadhafi is set to take a tilt at the country’s presidency.

-Saif al-Islam al-Gadhafi, son of Libya's former leader Moammar Gadhafi, on Sunday registered to be a presidential candidate in the country's December 24th general election.
+Libya's election commission on Sunday said Saif al-Islam al-Gadhafi, son of former leader Moammar Gadhafi, had registered to be a presidential candidate in the country's December 24th general election.

 Libya has been engulfed in chaos since a NATO-backed uprising in 2011 that toppled and killed longtime dictator Gadhafi.